-While the authors of Pizzo d’Uccello absolute first ascent are uncertain, the North Face was already well-known in 1883 to the British explorer Francis Fox Tuckett, but it expected the first climbing’s attempt until 1922.
-The first route realized on the N face was “Genovesi Route” by a Genoese team in 1927.
-A most direct route on the face central part was realized in 1940 by N. Oppio and S. Colnaghi from Milan, covering a route previously but only partially climbed from Ceragioli brothers: “Oppio Route” is today the classic and finest one of the face.
+While the authors of Pizzo d’Uccello absolute first ascent are uncertain, the North Face was already well-known in 1883 to the British explorer Francis Fox Tuckett, but it expected the first climbing attempt until the year 1922.
+The first route realized on the N face was the “Genovesi Route” by a Genoese team in 1927.
+A most direct route on the central part of the face was realized in 1940 by N. Oppio and S. Colnaghi from Milano, covering a route previously but only partially climbed from the Ceragioli brothers: the Via Oppio is today the classic and finest one of the face.

 Two faces, two different climbing’s ways…